 \subsection{Adding real distortions}

 What changes when distortions are present?
-If the average distortion is evolving through average energy or photon injection, this sources time-dependent distortion anisotropies \citep{Chluba2012}.
+If the average distortion is evolving through average energy or photon injection, this sources time-dependent distortion anisotropies \citep{Chluba2012, chluba_spectro-spatial_2023-II}.
 In addition, anisotropic energy and photon injection can directly add distortion anisotropies \citep{chluba_spectro-spatial_2023-II, kite_spectro-spatial_2023-III}.
-If distortion sources stop and thermalization is complete, Eq.~\eqref{eq:equilibrium_solution} should generally solve the problem once the solution becomes stationary.
-Below we will show that this is indeed the case; however, tweaks to the way the equations are written are needed to make this more transparent and improve numerical treatments, as we will explain in the next sections.
+If distortion sources stop and thermalization is complete, Eq.~\eqref{eq:equilibrium_solution} should generally solve the problem once the solution for the background spectrum becomes stationary.
+Below we will show that this is indeed the case; however, tweaks to the way the equations are written are needed to make this more transparent and improve the numerical treatment, as we will explain in the next sections.